devcode-git/hosted-fields-sdk/README.md

 If any errors are detected, an error message will be returned as the value of that field, prefixed with ERROR

 ````

+### Migration Notice

+#### Domain Change Explanation and Disclaimer

+Overview of Change:
+We have recently updated the domain used for our card fields to enhance security and compliance with current standards.
+The old domain, while PCI DSS compliant, is scheduled for deprecation.
+We advise all users to transition to the new domain as soon as possible to maintain compliance and benefit from improved security measures.

+#### New Domain:
+Domain: `card-fields.paymentiq.io/1.0.50/`

+#### Compatibility Note:
+Supported Versions: This domain supports versions starting with 1.0.50 and above.
+Make sure your implementation is updated to at least this version to ensure compatibility.

+#### Why Change?
+- Security and Compliance: The new domain aligns with the latest PCI DSS requirements and offers enhanced security features.
+- Future-proofing: By migrating to the new domain, users avoid potential disruptions caused by the deprecation of the old domain.

+#### Action Required:
+Upgrade Your Version: Ensure your integration uses version 1.0.50 or later.
+Migrate to the New Domain: Begin using the new domain by updating your configurations accordingly.

+#### Deprecation Timeline:
+Old Domain: The old domain will be deprecated on (do we have a date for deprecation?), after which it will no longer be supported.

+#### Additional Notes:
+Reach out to our support team if you encounter any issues during the transition or require further assistance.